ClickHouse/ClickHouse/docs/en/query_language/create.md

 Role is a set of [privileges](grant.md#grant-privileges).
 A user assigned with a role gets all the privileges of this role.

 A user can be assigned with multiple roles.
 Users can apply their assigned roles in arbitrary combinations by the [SET ROLE](misc.md#set-role-statement) statement.
 The final scope of privileges is a combined set of all the privileges of all the applied roles.
-Along with the roles privileges a user can have another granted privileges which are active independently of applied roles.
+If a user has privileges assigned directly to it's user account, they are also combined with the privileges granted by roles.

 User can have a default role which applies at user login.
 To set the default role, use the [SET DEFAULT ROLE](misc.md#set-default-role-statement) statement or the [ALTER USER](alter.md#alter-user-statement) statement.